proinsias/an-independent-mind/docs/Books/Quiet.md

 ---

+The one exception to this is online brainstorming.
+Groups brainstorming electronically, when properly managed, not only do better than individuals, research shows; the larger the group, the better it performs. — location: [1612](kindle://book?action=open&asin=B004J4WNL2&location=1612) ^ref-12137

+---
 participating in an online working group is a form of solitude all its own. — location: [1619](kindle://book?action=open&asin=B004J4WNL2&location=1619) ^ref-8637

 ---